Sarsaparilla (drink): Republic of China (Taiwan)

-Salty — significantly saltier with a bitter aftertaste, like Barq's root beer in the US.

 Southeast Asia

 Cambodia

 In Cambodia, sarsaparilla is one of the flavors sold under the Fanta brand, bottled and distributed by Cambodia Beverage Company Ltd., a unit of the Coca-Cola SABCO Group.

 Indonesia

 There are two well known sarsaparilla brands in Indonesia, Badak (from North Sumatra) and Indo Saparella (from the Special Region of Yogyakarta).
 Badak was established by a Swiss national named Heinrich Surbeck in 1916 in Pematangsiantar, North Sumatra and Indo Saparella was established in 1960 in Yogyakarta.
-There's also Agung Ngoro a local soft drink brand who produces traditional sarsaparilla in a glass bottle.
-Both brands can be found in some local restaurants and stalls or marketplace.
+There is also Agung Ngoro a local soft drink brand who produces traditional sarsaparilla in a glass bottle.

 Thailand

 Hi-Mark by Green Spot was the domestic sarsaparilla drink in Thailand, but was discontinued in 2000.
-F&N Sarsi is produced in Thailand by Sermsuk Public Company Limited.
+F&N Sarsi has been produced in Thailand by Sermsuk Public Company Limited since 2018, reviving a brand last sold locally in the 1990s.

-Vietnam

-In Vietnam, sarsaparilla is one of the flavors (Xá Xị) sold under the Mirinda brand, bottled and distributed by Suntory-PepsiCo Vietnam Beverage (formerly, PepsiCo Vietnam).
-There is also a sarsi flavored soda (Huong Xá Xị) under the Fanta brand.

-There are two local brands offering their own sarsi drink: